 - Alleged agreement was too ambiguous to be considered solicitation

 - Lack of evidence

 - No probable cause for arrest

 Find a Solicitation for Prostitution Lawyer in Pennsylvania

 Were you recently arrested for allegedly soliciting a prostitute in Southeastern Pennsylvania?
 Having experienced legal representation could potentially help you overcome these charges and avoid a criminal record.

-Alva & Shuttleworth, LLC handles cases like these all over Delaware County, Bucks County, Montgomery County, Chester County, Philadelphia County, and New Jersey.
+Alva Foster & Moscow, LLC handles cases like these all over Delaware County, Bucks County, Montgomery County, Chester County, Philadelphia County, and New Jersey.
 Our solicitation for prostitution attorneys can evaluate your case when you call (215) 665-1695 to take advantage of a free legal consultation.